Criminal and Immigration Lawyers Serving Cleveland,Ohio and the US

 Crimmigration challenges lawyers in several different ways.
 Crimmigration lawyers must stay up to date on their reading.
 Since mid-2014, the U.S. Supreme Court issued multiple opinions on crimmigration matters including but not limited to Mellouli v.
 Lynch, Luna Torres v.
 Lynch, Johnson v.
 United States, Descamps v.
 U.S., Moncrieffe v.
 Holder, Chaidez v.
 United States and U.S. v.
 Castleman.
 That’s seven cases in about two and a half years (as this is written in mid 2016).
 There are at least one hundred circuit court of appeals decisions on criminal immigration matters in that same time and hundreds of cases (both published and unpublished) from the Board of Immigration Appeals.

 Crimmigration attorneys must understand all aspects of immigration law including not just deportation and removal but detention issues, returning from international travel and adjusting status.
-Crimmigration lawyers must understand how criminal cases impact benefits like Temporary Protected Status and Deferred Action for Childhood Arrivals.
+Crimmigration attorneys must understand how criminal cases impact benefits like Temporary Protected Status and Deferred Action for Childhood Arrivals.
 Finally, most immigrants want to naturalize.
-An astute crimmigration lawyer understands how criminal cases impact obtaining citizenship.
+An astute Cleveland immigration lawyer understands how criminal cases impact obtaining citizenship.

 Finally, crimmigration lawyers must understand the criminal process to realistically advise the criminal defendant and criminal defense attorney accordingly.
 All this and more play a part in forming and issuing a targeted opinion that advises the non-citizen appropriately.
 Call us if you or someone you know is not a citizen of the U.S. and has a criminal case pending against them!